jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 If you're just getting started with Combine, the idea of a custom publisher can sound scary, but diving into the topic has many benefits: you'll understand how parts of the framework work together, and will be able to create your own Combine-powered APIs.

+## Getting Started

+Along with introducing Combine, Apple also extended many well-known APIs, such as `URLSession` and `NotificationCenter` to offer built-in Publishers.
+Make sure to have a look in the documentation before deciding to roll your own implementation.

+AVFoundation is a good candidate to extend: is has events delivered via KVO, NotifcationCenter, and some of them you'll have to query yourself.
+With Combine's Publishers you could unify the event delivery.
 This post will guide you through the process by creating a publisher for observing AVPlayer's playback progress.

-## Getting Started

-There are three key players in Combine:
+Let's have a look at Combine's the key components.

 #### Publishers

 A Publisher represents a type that delivers values over time to Subscribers.
-Along with Combine, Apple also extended many well-known APIs, such as `URLSession` and `NotificationCenter` to offer built-in Publishers.
-Feel free to rely on them if they suit your needs instead of reinventing the wheel.
+A Publisher's job is to accept a Subscriber, which it will later notify as events occur.
+Combine also offers various operators; these are Publishers, that receive data from an upstream Publishers, manipulate the data (e.g. map the received values to another type), and sends the results downstream.

 #### Subscribers